-- d.
-Signs of a gas leak Water bubbling Dead or dying vegetation - Dirt blowing into the air from a hole in the ground.
+- In addition to the familiar sulfur-like smell, other indicators of an outdoor gas leak include: - Continuous bubbling in water. - A hissing, whistling or roaring sound.
+The sound could range anywhere from a low hiss to a loud roar. - Dead or dying vegetation (in an otherwise moist area) over or near a pipeline. - Dirt blowing into the air from a hole in the ground.
 Depending on the pressure, the force of the dirt or water will vary. - A damaged connection to a gas appliance. - An exposed pipeline after an earthquake, fire, flood or other disaster.